-By Christmas of my first year, I realized I wasn’t going to be able to complete my physics course.
+By Christmas of my first year, I realised I wasn’t going to be able to complete my physics course.
 But I also knew that I liked being in Nottingham, and I wanted to work in the media industry.
-A friend told me about a new multimedia production course at Nottingham Trent, a university across town, so I applied and started there the following September – and the rest is history.
+A friend told me about a new multimedia production course at Nottingham Trent University across town, so I applied and started there the following September – and the rest is history.

 By Conrad Olson (Multimedia production 2004)